flavienbwk/software-privacy/README.md

 ### Image

-Tries to recognize an image from a source image and replace it with the provided image at the same size.
+Tries to recognize an image from source image in all image files, and replace it with the provided image at the same size.

 This filter tries [to guess](https://stackoverflow.com/questions/69338654/find-similar-image-if-resolution-was-changed) if the image found is the same than `source_image` and tries to replace it with the same size by `replace_image`.
 Quality depends on `replace_image` resolution.